 Red Light, Green Light is a game your children will love to play.
 It can be played indoors or outdoors as well.

 One player stands in the front of the room while the rest are on the opposite side.
 When that person turns their back and says, “green light,” everyone tries to reach that person first, moving as quickly as they can.

-In this game, your child will learn great physical skills including speed, balance, and gross motor skills.
-They will also practise their listening skills.
+This game improves physical skills such as speed, balance and gross motor skills.
+Children also practise their listening skills.

 8. Heads Up, Seven Up

 While the other games don’t necessarily require a specific number of people, this game does.
 You will need at least 14 players.
 However, if you have less, then you can always adapt to fit your needs.
 This game is well suited to the classroom.

 To begin, seven children go to the front of the room.
 The rest put their heads on their desks and their thumbs up.
 The seven children go around and touch only one thumb of their classmates and push it down.

 Once they finish, they return to the front.
 One calls out, “heads up, seven up.”
 Those who had their thumbs touched stand up and try to guess who touched their thumb.